-from clouds [an effect that is also observed in the tropics at night on present-day Mars, see Wilson et al., 2007].
-Consequently, the amount of ice that is sublimated from the north polar cap when clouds are active is around ten times that sublimated when clouds are not active.
+RACs in the polar regions is found to correspond to a warming of the surface of \sim 20 K by infrared emission from clouds (an effect that is also observed in the tropics at night on present-day Mars [see Wilson et al., 2007]).
+Consequently, the amount of ice that is sublimated from the north polar cap when clouds are active is around 10 times that sublimated when clouds are not active.

 In the simulation that includes RACs, the atmosphere is also warmed on average by cloud absorption of both solar radiation and infrared radiation emitted by the surface.
-An increase in the annual mean atmospheric temperature of ${\sim}50~{\rm K}$ is therefore simulated in the tropics at an altitude of $\sim 20$ km when comparing simulation $x{35}^$ to simulation $x{35}$ .
+An increase in the annual mean atmospheric temperature of \sim 50 K is therefore simulated in the tropics at an altitude of \sim 20 km when comparing simulation x{35}^ to simulation x{35} .
 This net warming results from the net effect of clouds that can otherwise cool or warm the atmosphere or surface depending on the specific region and time period [Madeleine et al., 2012].
-This warming is apparent when comparing panels a and b of Figure 1 where the zonal mean temperatures during northern summer are contoured for the two simulations.
-It increases the meridional temperature gradient and enhances the meridional circulation [as was the case in Madeleine et al., 2012], which favors the mixing of water vapor.
-This is also shown in Figure 1 where the $5 \times 10^9$ kg s- contour of the stream function is represented in red and illustrates the latitudinal and vertical extension of the Hadley cell due to RACs.
-The changes in the thermal structure of the atmosphere when clouds are active result from a sharp increase in the amount of water-ice clouds that is apparent when comparing panels a and b of Figure 2.
-This increase in the cloud content is also apparent on Figure 1, where the cloud ice mole mixing ratio (shaded, ppm) is around two order of magnitude higher when clouds are active (see also $\overline{q}{ice}$ in Table 1).
+This warming is apparent when comparing Figures 2a and 2b where the zonal mean temperatures during northern summer are contoured for the two simulations.
+It increases the meridional temperature gradient and enhances the meridional circulation (as was the case in Madeleine et al. [2012]), which favors the mixing of water vapor.
+This is also shown in Figure 2 where the 5×10^9 kg s-1 contour of the stream function is represented in red and illustrates the latitudinal and vertical extension of the Hadley cell due to RACs.
+The changes in the thermal structure of the atmosphere when clouds are active result from a sharp increase in the amount of water-ice clouds that is apparent when comparing Figures 1a and 1b.
+This increase in the cloud content is also apparent on Figure 2, where the cloud ice mole mixing ratio (shaded, ppm) is around 2 orders of magnitude higher when clouds are active (see also $\overline{q}{\rm ice}$ in Table 1).
 By their own radiative effect, clouds warm the atmosphere, increase the water vapor holding capacity of the atmosphere, become even more opaque and trigger an efficient positive feedback loop.
 The result is a glacial climate that is significantly warmer and more humid than the present interglacial.

 The impact of this increased cloud cover on surface water ice is significant.
-When clouds are not active, the atmosphere is drier (see $\bar{q}{vap}$ in Table 1), and even though a seasonal ice layer forms in the winter hemisphere, its thickness at 50° latitude (which is later used as a reference in both hemispheres) does not exceed one millimeter.
-When clouds are active, the zonal mean ice thickness at 50° latitude almost reaches 10 cm (see Figure 2e, black).
+When clouds are not active, the atmosphere is drier (see $\overline{q}{\rm vap}$ in Table 1), and even though a seasonal ice layer forms in the winter hemisphere, its thickness at 50° latitude (which is later used as a reference in both hemispheres) does not exceed one millimeter.
+When clouds are active, the zonal mean ice thickness at 50° latitude almost reaches 10 cm (see Figure 1e, black).
 This mantle is entirely formed by precipitation from clouds, direct condensation of water vapor on the surface being only predicted at the poles.
 When clouds are not active, the atmosphere holds less water vapor, and the precipitation rates in ice-covered regions are of the order of 2 micrometers per day.
 When clouds are active, the atmosphere is warmed on average and holds more water vapor, which results in ice precipitation rates of around one hundred micrometers per day.